-Reserves and Resources
+Reserves and Contingent Resources Replacement

-The proved plus probable reserves attributable to IPC's oil and gas assets grew by approximately five percent to 300 million boe ("MMboe") as at December 31, 2019 (including the proved plus probable reserves acquired in the acquisition of Granite) compared to 288 MMboe of proved plus probable reserves as at December 31, 2018, in each case as certified by independent third party reserves auditors.
-This represents a reserves replacement ratio of 89 percent, excluding acquisition additions, and 173 percent including the reserves acquired in connection with the acquisition of Granite.
-Best estimate contingent resources as at December 31, 2019 increased to 1,089 MMboe (unrisked) (and including the contingent resources acquired in the acquisition of Granite).
-See the Corporation's 2019 AIF, filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for a complete description of the Corporation's oil and gas reserves information, including cautionary statements.
+The proved plus probable reserves attributable to IPC's oil and gas assets were 272 million boe ("MMboe") as at December 31, 2020.
+Best estimate contingent resources as at December 31, 2020 were 1,102 MMboe (unrisked).
+See the Corporation's 2020 AIF, filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for a complete description of the Corporation's oil and gas reserves information, including cautionary statements.